 If only there were a way to fix this problem.

 The problem with your cell phone is generally that it has a tiny antenna which is covered by your hand, your body, the walls of the room you’re in, and the outside of your home or office.
 That’s one of its biggest limitations, other than its battery life.
 We all want sleek, pocketable cell phones.
 That’s pretty clear.
 Sometimes we also want great reception and we don’t know what to do about it.

 One thing you could do is attach a bigger antenna to your phone.
 Or can you?
 It was very common in the years before the iPhone to have some sort of antenna connector hidden somewhere on the phone.
 Most folks didn’t use it.
 It disappeared, a casualty of people’s desires for small stylish phones.
 Today it’s practically impossible to find a phone with an antenna connector.

 What can you do?
 There is simply no way to attach an antenna to your cell phone.
-In an article from a few years back, I talked about this subject.
+I talked about this subject in another article.
 And yet, people still buy cellular antennas in record numbers, somehow thinking they will give their phones better reception.
 They won’t, but there are some options.

 Use a cradle booster

 While it’s designed for a car, weBoost’s Drive Sleek is the most compact way to get a better signal.
 Most universal power supplies can be set to deliver the right voltage to power it, meaning that it could work quite well in the home or office as well.
 Past versions of this booster did actually have an official option for indoor installation.
 As of this writing, this version does not.